Register for classes through your Student Dashboard. Registration is also available in person at the Registrar's Office in the Enrollment

 These screen shots will guide you through the process of waitlisting a class using "swap".

 Withdrawal from a class

-Officially withdraw through your Student Center before the term deadline (see Academic Calendar).
+Officially withdraw through your Student Dashboard before the term deadline (see Academic Calendar).

 Withdrawing after the deadline requires a letter of appeal to the Academic Standards Committee.